The Ministry for Digital Transformation and the Public Service opens a new call for grants for Sectoral Data Spaces, endowed with 75 million euros

 The main features of this call are as follows:

-It is aimed at companies (public or private), business associations and agencies for communication and dissemination of knowledge.
+It is aimed at companies (public or private), associations of companies and agencies of communication and diffusion of knowledge.

-It is open to any sector of activity, except for Tourism, which has its specific calls.
+It is open to any sector of activity, with the exception of Tourism, which has its specific calls.

 It has a total budget of almost 75 million euros, of which 16 are destined for line 1 (Demonstration Centers) and more than 58 to line 2 (Use Cases).